containernetworking/cni/README.md

 ## What is CNI?

-CNI, the _Container Network Interface_, is a project to help configure network interfaces for Linux application containers.
+The CNI (_Container Network Interface_) project consists of a specification and libraries for writing plugins to configure network interfaces in Linux containers, along with a number of supported plugins.
-CNI concerns itself with setting up network connectivity of containers and removing allocated resources when the container is deleted.
+CNI concerns itself only with network connectivity of containers and removing allocated resources when the container is deleted.
 Because of this focus CNI has a wide range of support and the specification is simple to implement.

-The project repository contains a [simple specification](SPEC.md) for how executable plugins can be used to configure network namespaces, and a number of plugins, libraries and utilities written in Go that can be used to get started with CNI.

-The specification and the plugin architecture form a template system with perfectly clear interfaces.
-This allows developers to integrate their existing container networking solutions with a thin CNI wrapper plugin.
+As well as the [specification](SPEC.md), this repository contains the Go source code of a library for integrating CNI into applications, an example command-line tool, a template for making new plugins, and the supported plugins.

+The template code makes it straight-forward to create a CNI plugin for an existing container networking project.
-It also gives a good framework to create new container networking solutions from scratch.
+CNI also makes a good framework for creating a new container networking project from scratch.

 ## Why develop CNI?

-Application containers on Linux are a rapidly evolving area, and within this space networking is a particularly unsolved problem, as it is highly environment-specific.
+Application containers on Linux are a rapidly evolving area, and within this area networking is not well addressed as it is highly environment-specific.
-We believe that every container runtime will seek to solve the same problem of making the network layer pluggable.
+We believe that many container runtimes and orchestrators will seek to solve the same problem of making the network layer pluggable.

-To avoid duplication, we think it is prudent to define a common interface between the network plugins and container execution.
-Hence we are proposing this specification, along with an initial set of plugins that can be used by different container runtime systems.
+To avoid duplication, we think it is prudent to define a common interface between the network plugins and container execution: hence we put forward this specification, along with libraries for Go and a set of plugins.

 ## Who is using CNI?